kaltura/nginx-secure-token-module/README.md

 	...
   }
 ```
-  in this configuration only the value of secret_param will be encrypted/decrypted.
+  In this configuration, only the value of secret_param will be encrypted/decrypted.

 Example 2:
 ```